 He retorted in kind.
-Addie killed that Jon when she’d decided to sleep with another man.
+Addie had killed that Jon when she had decided to sleep with another man.
 Just who in the hell did she think she was?

-Yeah, that was the problem, Addie spat.
+Yeah, that’s the problem, Addie spat.
 That’s why he drank in the morning and again after work (wouldn’t be surprised if he drank at work, come to think of it).
-He said he’d put the affair behind him, but now, after all this time and supposed resolution, he had the goddamn nerve to bring it up again.
+He said he’d put the affair behind him, but now, after all this time and supposed resolution, he had the goddamn nerve to use it against her.
 This was bullshit slut-shaming from the 1800s.
 What next—did he want her to wear a scarlet A?

 The divorce was horrific.
 Lots of crying, lots of paperwork, lots of screaming and broken dishes.
-The judge sided with Addie, granting her full custody of both kids.
+The judge sided with Addie, granting her custody of both children.
 Jon got a payout for the house’s equity, she got to keep it.

-One night, while staring at the darkened ceiling, he decided he needed to make a change.
-He’d wanted to be a writer when he was younger—why not give it a try, now that he was unemployed and living alone?
+One night, while staring at the darkened ceiling, he remembered he had wanted to be a writer.
+Why not give it a try, now that he was jobless and living alone?

-He cleaned up his studio.
-Bought a fancy new chair and a state-of-the-art laptop.
-He mined countless blogs for advice on writing: one puff of weed, twenty minutes of high-intensity exercise, specific nootropics and high-fat brain food…
+He cleaned up his studio, bought a fancy new chair and a state-of-the-art laptop, and got to work mining countless blogs for advice on writing: one puff of weed, twenty minutes of high-intensity exercise, five-star nootropics and high-fat brain food…

 None of it took.

 He sat in his chair for hours at a time, staring blankly at an empty Word document.
 He began to resent it.
 He began to hate it.
-One day he threw his computer across the room, marring the screen with a crosswise crack.
+Four weeks in, he threw his computer across the room, marring the screen with a crosswise crack.

-Jon went back to his old routine.
-Drinking himself numb, mindlessly consuming others’ creations in the form of colored lights on an HD monitor.
-His family got together and tried to help.
-They called and knocked throughout the day.
-He responded by screaming and yelling, saying the most hurtful things he could possibly think of.
+Jon fell back into his old routine.
+Drinking himself numb, mindlessly consuming others’ creations in the form of colorful patterns on an HD monitor.
+His family tried to help, calling and knocking throughout the day, but he responded by yelling and cursing, saying the most hurtful things he could possibly think of.

 They stopped calling.
 They stopped knocking.

-He stopped paying rent.
 Two months later, the sheriff came by and told him to leave.
 The man was polite, but Jon could feel his disgust and pity.
-Here was someone who had once been Responsible, but let himself lapse into chaos and apathy.
+Here was someone who had once been Responsible, but allowed himself to lapse into chaos and apathy.

-Jon signed when prompted, then willingly left of his own accord.
+Jon willingly left of his own accord.
 He knew that if he chose to fight or argue, they would use the Rules to make his life harder.

-Jon was imprisoned, shackled and bound by countless At Leasts.
-He could have escaped in the early stages, when the At Leasts were small and hadn’t formed into an airtight trap.
+Jon was shackled and bound by a chain of At Leasts.
+He could have escaped early on, when the At Leasts were small and hadn’t formed into an airtight trap.
 But the hour was late in his tattered life—all he could do was ride it out.

-As time crawled by, he became haunted by one of the most dreaded phrases in the English language:
+As time crawled by, At Least began to change.
+It transformed into one of the most dreaded phrases in the English language:

 If Only he’d started his own business.
-If Only he’d given writing a serious try.
+If Only he’d stuck with writing and really given it a serious try.
 If Only he hadn’t married Addie.
 If Only they’d put off having kids—built up their finances and traveled the world.

-Jon drifted through the city, chanting softly under his breath.
+Jon wandered through the city, chanting softly under his breath.
 Sometimes it was prayer, but mostly it was a chain of At Leasts and If Onlys.
-He took up smoking in self-destructive earnest.
-Sometimes, he would have enough money to afford a fresh pack, but more often than not, he would have to settle for a half-smoked cigarette someone had left on the ground.
+As he drifted, he took up smoking in self-destructive earnest.
+Sometimes, he had enough money to buy a fresh pack, but more often than not, he would settle for a half-smoked cigarette someone left on the ground.

-A few succeeded as painters or comedians or writers, but they were flukes and rarities.
-Responsible Folk lauded the art that came from their counterparts, but they were also fickle—great artists were lauded and celebrated…and so was their downfall.
-By and large, Responsible Folk hewed to the Curse of Comparison: that odious malady which twists someone’s joy into a cancerous illusion of hierarchical worth.
+And so Jon took his place among the underbelly of society as one who was ruined by his own Irresponsibility.
+A few succeeded as painters or comedians or writers or singers, but those could be dismissed as flukes and rarities.
+Responsible Folk loved the art that came from their creative counterparts, but Responsible Folk were also fickle—artists were lauded for their achievements, but even more for their failure and downfall.
+Because by and large, Responsible Folk lived and died by the Curse of Comparison: that odious malady which transforms joy into a cancerous illusion based on hierarchical worth.

 Jon had once known that comparison was a game.
-A dualistic play that was meant to be fun and enticing.
-But now, as his life crawled toward its unenviable end, he was unable to remember that axiomatic truth.
-Life was no longer opportunity and potential; it had become a downward spiral into bitter disappointment.
+A dualistic play that was meant to be fun.
+But now, as his life crawled toward its unenviable end, he couldn’t remember this axiomatic truth.
+Life wasn’t comprised of opportunity and potential; it was a downward spiral into bitter disappointment.

-Sickness grew throughout his body, manifesting as hard nodules that bulged from his skin.
-Malignant tumors ate at Jon, marring his once-handsome face with lesions and sores.
-His body was scored by distended growths.
+As the years passed and his distress mounted, sickness spread throughout his body, manifesting as hard nodules that bulged from his skin.
+These unsightly tumors grew and festered, marring his once-handsome face with lesions and sores.

-His last day on Earth started like any other—he woke in a heap of smelly trash.
+He started his last day alive by waking in a heap of smelly trash.

 A part of him knew he was approaching the end and wanted to give writing one last try.
-During the morning rush, he walked into a Starbucks and stole an unattended laptop.
+During the morning rush, he walked into Starbucks and stole a laptop.

-He heard people yelling and sprinted out the door.
-They tried to catch him but he slipped around the corner, into an alley, and hid beneath a pile of garbage.
-He waited for what seemed like an interminable length of time, then crawled out of the trash and opened the laptop.
+People yelled.
+Jon fled.
+They tried to catch him but he slipped around the corner and hid beneath a pile of garbage.
+He waited for what seemed like hours, then crawled from the filth and opened the laptop.